quintans/faults/README.md

 return faults.New("Bad data")
 ```

-> Don't use this as a global variable because the stack trace will be relatively to the point it is instantiated
+> Don't use `faults.New` when declaring a global variable because the stack trace will be relatively to the point of declaration